 We offer a free and confidential contraception service to all women including the under 16’s as long as they are Fraser Competent.
 The term Fraser Competent is used to describe a child under 16 who is considered to be of sufficient age and understanding to be competent to receive contraceptive advice without parental knowledge or consent.

-Patients at Haigh Hall can attend the Women’s Health Service clinics at Shipley Medical Practice in Shipley on Wednesday afternoons, The Willows Medical Practice in Queensbury on Thursday mornings, or Sunnybank Medical Practice in Wyke on Monday afternoons.
+Patients at Haigh Hall can attend the Women’s Health Service clinics at Shipley Medical Practice in Shipley on Friday mornings from 1st April 2023.
 Appointments can be booking in advance by calling Haigh Hall surgery.

 The service offer: